 We now discuss the temporally extended scenario where estimating the grounding for an input language utterance involves reasoning over an accrued context of past visual observations and language utterances.
 For example, consider the scenario where a robot observes a human place a can in the scene.
 This is followed by the human uttering "the can that I put down is my snack" and commanding the robot to "pack up my snack".
 Interpreting this sequence of language utterances requires inferring and reasoning with factual information, such as which objects constitute the "snack", recognizing that the "put down" action is associated with the "can", and inferring that the robot is instructed to execute a "lift and place" action sequence to satisfy the command.
-Given the context of visual observations $Z{0:t}$ and language inputs $\Lambda{0:t-1}$ leading up to time t, the problem of estimating the grounding set Φ_t for a language utterance Λ_t and associated control actions μ_t can be posed as:
+Given the context of visual observations $Z{0:t}$ and utterances $\Lambda{0:t-1}$ leading up to time t, the problem of estimating the set of true correspondences Φ_t for the utterance Λ_t and control actions μ_t can be posed as:

-$$P(\mu_t, \Phi_t | \Lambda{0:t}, Z{0:t}, \Gamma_t).$$ (2)
+$$P(\mu_t, \Phi_t | \Lambda{0:t}, Z{0:t}, \Gamma_t). \tag{2}$$